bandprotocol/bandchain-docs/docs/node-validators/02-run-node/01-joining-mainnet/03-become-validator.md

   --chain-id $CHAIN_ID
 ```

-If all procedures are successful, then the oracle provider status for the validator should be `active`.
+If all procedures are successful, then the data provider status for the validator should be `active`.

 ```bash
 bandd query oracle validator $(bandd keys show -a $WALLET_NAME --bech val)